 Reflexive verbs are a unique category of verbs.
 That’s because reflexive verbs in English aren’t their own unique word, nor do they have a special conjugation pattern.
 Instead, you must depend on other words within a sentence in order to identify a reflexive verb.
 So, what is a reflexive verb exactly?
 Let’s look at some examples and a definition of a reflexive verb.

 Quick Tip: Need help editing a paper or writing assignment?
 Try out this helpful plagiarism checker!

 There are two things to look for to tell: A) what is a reflexive verb and B) to determine whether a sentence includes a reflexive verb.

 First, the sentence will contain a transitive verb.
 Transitives literally transfer the action towards the object of the sentence.
 These transitives generally require a direct or indirect object to receive the action.
 Look at how this happens in the example below to determine the first requirement of standard reflexive verbs English use:

 - Josh taught his brother English.

 What you’re focusing on in this sentence is the action taught.
-As to teach requires an object, it’s an example of a transitive word.
-Some action words do not require an object and, therefore, cannot become reflexive verbs in English.
-Let’s look at a short sentence as an example:
+As to teach requires an object, it’s an example of a transitive.

 - Mary agreed.

 All personal pronouns have a reflexive form.
-Each one ends in the suffix -self or -selves.
+Each one ends in the singular suffix -self or plural suffix -selves.
 This form explains that the person who completes an action receives the action.
-Here are the pronouns you’ll find next to reflexive verbs in English:
+Determining what is a reflexive verb means it will typically be followed with a reflexive pronoun in standard reflexive verbs English use.
+Here are the pronouns to look for: